MMTDigital/front-end-group-lnl-march-2019/src/slides/slides.md

 ## Restructuring.

-We're now in the *technical department* and planning quarterly using Jira.
-We also have a new sibling, **Server-side Group**, who we'll be collaborating with a little moving forwards.
+We're now in the *technical department* and we're planning quarterly using Jira.
+We also have a new sibling, **Server-side Group**, who we will be collaborating with in the year ahead.

 📚